rtortori/Baremetal-Install-Multiple-Servers/README.md

 ### Prerequisites

-- A known working Cisco UCS Server Template to derive Server Profiles for each blade.
+- A known working Cisco UCS Server Template (and policies) to derive Server Profiles for each blade.
-- M2 RAID controllers on each blade with a minimum of
+- M2 RAID controllers on each blade with a minimum of 2 disks
+- A Working SCU Image set under "System" -> "Software Repository" for your target platform
+- A Working OS Image for each Operating System set under "System" -> "Software Repository"

 ### Import